IEP Discipline Procedures in Maryland

 IAES for weapons/drugs/serious bodily injury: up to 45 school days (34 CFR 300.530(g)).

-Expedited due process hearing decisions must be issued within 20 school days of filing, decision within 10 school days of completion (34 CFR 300.532(c)).
+Expedited due process hearing decisions must be issued within 20 school days of filing, with a decision within 10 school days of completion (34 CFR 300.532(c)).

-Educational services must begin within 10 school days when a removal constitutes a change of placement (34 CFR 300.530(d)).
+Educational services must continue during removals constituting a change of placement (34 CFR 300.530(d)).